Scalable modular architecture for universal quantum computation: Controllability of bipartite systems with an entangling control

 where the coefficients $c_{\alpha, j }$ are real-valued, with at least one of them nonzero.
-We can state our result formally as follows: \begin{theorem} Let $\mathcal{A}$ and $\mathcal{B}$ be two evolution operator controllable qubit arrays with $M$ and $N$ qubits.
+We can then state the main theorem formally as follows: \begin{theorem} Let $\mathcal{A}$ and $\mathcal{B}$ be two evolution operator controllable qubit arrays with $M$ and $N$ qubits.
 Let $\hat{H}^{\mu, n}_c$ be a two-qubit operator given by \cref{eqn:2qubit}.
-Then, the extended bipartite system with a tunable two-qubit coupling with control operator $\hat{H}^{\mu, n}_c$ is operator controllable. \end{theorem} The proof of \cref{thm:modular} is presented in \cref{app:proof}.
+Then, the extended bipartite system with a tunable two-qubit coupling with control operator $\hat{H}^{\mu, n}_c$ is operator controllable. \end{theorem} This result is a particular case of more general results on controllability of multipartite systems~\cite{zeier2011symmetry, albertini2025quantum}.
+Our proof of \cref{thm:modular}, presented in \cref{app:proof}, builds a full basis of the Lie algebra space. \fix{This provides information on the depth of the commutators required to implement an operation, in contrast with proofs based on symmetry arguments \cite{zeier2011symmetry} or graph theory \cite{albertini2025quantum}.
+In more detail, with our new approach, it is possible to determine the number of commutators needed to generate a given element of the Lie algebra, which in turn is related to the mimimal circuit depth required for a given unitary operation. }

 Considering the simplest example from a gate-oriented perspective, we recover a well-known statement as special case of \cref{thm:modular} --- for two qubits, the set of local operations together with any entangling two-qubit gate form a universal set.
 Here, having access to all local gates implies that the two original systems, the separate qubits, are evolution operator controllable.
 The entangling gate has the same effect as the entangling control that we use to connect the systems.
 Note that already in the bipartite case, \cref{thm:modular} is slightly more general: Substitute \textit{qudits} for the qubits, perhaps of different dimensions $d_1 = 2^M$ and $d_2 = 2^N$.
 Since the study is restricted to qubit arrays, the dimension of the qudits is also restricted to powers of 2.
 The set of local unitary operators for two qubits $SU(2)\otimes SU(2)$ is replaced by $SU(d_1) \otimes SU(d_2)$.
 Every local gate in $SU(d_1) \otimes SU(d_2)$ can be implemented given the assumption of controllability on the separate partitions. \cref{thm:modular} then states that given two controllable qudits with dimensions $d_1$ and $d_2$ and an entangling Hermitian operator $\hat{G}$, the set composed of local operations on the two qudits and the entangling rotation gates $\hat{R}_{\hat{G}} (\phi)$ form a universal set.
 This universality of the set of local gates plus an entangling gate on qudits of the same size is a lesser known fact in quantum information~\cite{muthukrishnan2000multivalued, brylinski2002mathematics, brennen2005criteria}.